 Notice how it became less complex and ended up being as simple as it is today.
-There are two reasons why this is happening and why you should opt for a contemporary logo, too.
+There are two reasons why this is happening, and why you should opt for a contemporary logo, too.

-Characteristics of a Contemporary Logo
+What Makes a Contemporary Logo Great?

-Contemporary Logo Designs to Inspire You
+18 Contemporary Logo Designs to Inspire You